Opinion | Why progressives should be celebrating Liz Cheney and Ben Sasse right now

 Let's work hard to make sure that Republicans do not win those coming elections; hoping for sane debating partners who might cross the aisle on occasion is not the same thing as wanting to cede control to conservatives.
 But let's applaud the fact that Cheney was addressing the GOP-leaning Fox News audience so bluntly.

 She's not only brave on the airwaves: Cheney was one of just 10 House Republicans who voted with Democrats to impeach Trump for inciting the Capitol insurrection.
-And while Cheney did vote last week against stripping Rep. Marjorie Taylor Greene (R-Ga.), the fervent Trump-cultist and conspiracy theorist, of her committee assignments, she said she did so on the grounds that Republicans should have dealt with Greene on their own.
+And while Cheney did vote last week against stripping Rep. Marjorie Taylor Greene (R-Ga.), the fervent Trump-cultist and conspiracy theorist, of her committee assignments, Cheney said she did so on the grounds that Republicans should have dealt with Greene on their own.
 The GOP would be better off with Cheney as minority leader than it is with the hapless Rep. Kevin McCarthy (R-Calif.), who tries to straddle the party's irreconcilable Trumpist and non-Trumpist factions, ultimately surrendering to chaos.

 As a reward for Cheney's impeachment vote, the Wyoming state GOP voted to censure her and called (in vain) for her to resign.
 Sasse, one of just five Republican senators who voted that this impeachment trial is clearly constitutional, was censured by the Nebraska state GOP in 2016 for not being sufficiently — meaning blindly — supportive of Trump.
 He is now facing censure again.